dominictarr/feedopensource/README.md

 Please post a comment [here](https://github.com/dominictarr/feedopensource/issues/4) with your transaction id.

+Not sure how to buy bitcoin?
+[Learn how you can buy bitcoin in your country](http://howtobuybitcoins.info)

 Also see [this issue](https://github.com/dominictarr/feedopensource/issues/5)

 If you would rather fund this with regular money please comment on